Hong Kong Palace Museum

-The Hong Kong Palace Museum is a public museum in the West Kowloon Cultural District, Hong Kong, exhibiting artefacts from the national Palace Museum at the Forbidden City in Beijing.
+The Hong Kong Palace Museum is a public museum in the West Kowloon Cultural District, Hong Kong, exhibiting artifacts from the Chinese government's national Palace Museum at the Forbidden City in Beijing.
 Construction began in April 2019 and the museum officially opened on 3 July 2022, in commemoration of the 25th anniversary of the handover of Hong Kong.

 The decision to build the museum in Hong Kong has generated much controversy and criticism from civil society, largely due to the Hong Kong government's failure to conduct a public consultation exercise beforehand.
 The government subsequently launched a six-week consultation process whereby, instead of collecting views on whether the museum should be constructed, the public was merely invited to provide views on the museum's design and operation via a short questionnaire.

 Description

 The 328000 sqft building was designed by Hong Kong architecture firm Rocco Design Architects, who were directly appointed.
 It comprises two exhibition halls, activity rooms, a 400-seat theatre, a gift shop and a restaurant.
-It will be built on a landfill site formerly occupied by the West Kowloon Nursery Park.
+It was built on a landfill site formerly occupied by the West Kowloon Nursery Park.

-The museum will display artefacts borrowed from Beijing's own Palace Museum, some of which have never been put on public display before.
+The museum displays artifacts borrowed from Beijing's own Palace Museum, some of which have never been put on public display before.

+Architecture

+According to the designer, the building shape is inspired by Chinese bronze ding cauldrons and sycee ingots, and is purposely different from the Beijing Palace Museum to reflect technological advancements, modern culture, and city atmosphere.